 Key Highlights

-- Texas home sales attract no state income tax but involve high property taxes affecting closing costs.
+- Texas doesn’t impose state income tax on house transactions, but property taxes are high, increasing closing costs.

 Understanding Taxes When Selling Your House in Texas